mrkajetanp/programming-exercises/README.md

 * Duplicate Encoder
 * A Rule of Divisibility by 13
 * Multiples of 3 and 5
+* Srot the inner ctonnet in dsnnieedcg oredr
 * Product of Consecutive Fibonacci Numbers
 * Are we alternate?
 * How Much?